An Improviser's Guide to

 though this course is entirely secular, the material - like all of mindfulness practice - derives from buddhist and hindu traditions and is based on Zen, Vipassanā, and Tibetan meditation techniques. we honor and are grateful for the wisdom of the teachers who have come before us.

 About Your Teacher: Pam Victor is the founder and Head of Happiness of Happier Valley Comedy, where Pam performs regularly and teaches improv to the best students in the world.
-Pam is the creator of The Joy & Ease of Improv curriculum and The 30-Day Happiness Experiment.
+Pam is the creator of The Joy & Ease of Improv and MIndfulness at HVC curricula and The 30-Day Happiness Experiment.
 She brings the power of improvisation to the workplace in Happier Valley Comedy's professional development and wellness & wellbeing programs.
 Pam is the author of the children's therapeutic fiction book "Baj and the Word Launcher: Space Age Aspergers Adventures in Communication."
 Along with improv greats TJ Jagodowski and David Pasquesi, Pam co-authored of "Improvisation at the Speed of Life: The TJ and Dave Book."
 A Smith College graduate with a Master's in Elementary Education from Iona College (NY), Pam received improv training from iO Theater (Chicago,) Annoyance Theater (Chicago,) Improv Boston, and Second City Chicago teachers.
-She is a member of the CloudSangha community.
-Pam has meditated regularly for over 2,538 (mostly) consecutive days and counting!
-Pam is a nice person and she likes you already.
+She has been a member of the Banyan community, attends regular short silent retreats at Insight Meditation Society in Barre, MA, and is incredibly grateful to practice mindfulness under the mentorship of Sharon Shelton.
+Pam has meditated regularly for over 2,638 (mostly) consecutive days and counting!
+Pam is a kind person, and she likes you already.

 Small but Important Fine Print: